Faculty is subject to change

 Professor Coleman is a national leader on issues regarding the educational benefits of diversity, with a particular focus on the ways institutions may consider race, ethnicity, gender and other factors in their admissions, aid and outreach strategies as well as on issues associated with testing and test use.
 His areas of expertise also include issues affecting the intersection of K-12 and higher education, with a focus on policy and legal issues affecting higher education enrollment decisions.

-Vice Provost for Undergraduate Studies at University of Kansas
+Secretary of Administration for the state of Kansas and former Vice Provost of Undergraduate Studies at the University of Kansas

 Professor Burns-Wallace’s research focuses on issues of access and success for students of color and low-income students throughout higher education as well as equity-minded leadership.
 She was selected as an American Council on Education Fellow for the 2013–14 academic year.
 In this capacity she worked directly with presidents and other senior leaders, observing how the institution and its leaders address strategic planning, resource allocation, development, policy and other issues and challenges.
 Professor Burns-Wallace holds a dual bachelor’s degree in international relations and African American studies from Stanford University, a Master in Public Affairs from the Woodrow Wilson School of Public & International Affairs at Princeton University and a doctorate in education from the University of Pennsylvania.